Denopia/LoMeX/README.md

 LoMeX is a long k-mer extraction program that utilizes spaced seeds.
 This program consists of two separate programs: a modified version of an existing k-mer extraction program Squeakr (https://github.com/splatlab/squeakr), and the actual LoMeX program itself.

 ## Requirements
-- SpacedSeedSqueakr has the same dependencies as the original Squeakr program, which can be found here https://github.com/splatlab/squeakr .
+- SpacedSeedSqueakr has the same dependencies as the original Squeakr program (which can also be found here https://github.com/splatlab/squeakr).
+  - libboost-dev 1.58.0.1ubuntu1
+  - libssl-dev 1.0.2g-1ubuntu4.6
+  - zlib1g-dev 1:1.2.8.dfsg-2ubuntu4
+  - bzip2 1.0.6-8

 - C++11 compiler
-- OpenMP (version ?)
+- OpenMP (version X)
-- (Not sure what else, check if there are additional dependencies).

 ## Installation